How does ESG data impact stewardship?

-When it comes to reference data in the investment chain, global regulators have come to understand operational risk as a key contributor to systemic risk.
-Faulty reference data is considered to be one of the major contributors to operational risk in financial institutions and can cause significant financial loss.
+When it comes to reference data in the investment chain, global regulators understand that operational risk as a key contributor to systemic risk.
+Faulty reference data was identified as one of the major contributors to operational risk in financial institutions leading to catastrophic financial loss.

 Governance reference data and stewardship

-Shareholder voting and governance research is plagued by problems such as poor data quality, lack of global standards, data duplication, lack of automation and lack of investment in systems.
-Missing data can mean at the very least wasted time and effort looking for answers, at the worst, the wrong votes.
+ESG and shareholder voting research are said to be plagued by problems such as poor data quality, lack of global standards, data duplication, lack of automation and lack of investment in systems.
+Missing or misleading data can mean at the very least wasted time and effort looking for answers, at the worst, the wrong votes or investment choices.

 Asset managers face significant pressures from regulators and clients to improve their stewardship operations.
-Managing those challenges in a cost-constrained world is where data experts like Manifest can help.
+Managing those challenges in a resource-constrained world is where data experts like Minerva can help.

-Manifest is a global expert in shareholder voting and governance data collection, consolidation, cleaning, analysis, co-ordination and distribution.
-Manifest helps asset owners and managers focus on the strategically important stewardship role of engagement by letting governance data experts provide the tools to make better decisions – and retain overall control of fiduciary responsibilities.
+Minerva is a global expert with over 20 years experience of sustainability governance data collection, consolidation, cleaning, analysis, co-ordination and distribution.
+Minerva helps asset owners and managers focus on the strategically important stewardship role of engagement by letting governance data experts provide the ingredients to support better decisions – and retain overall control of fiduciary responsibilities.

 For a no obligation discussion about your governance data questions get in touch by using the form below or call us on +44(0)1376 503500